 Expat families and children

 When it comes to the standard of education, Lithuania has a long and distinguished history, and public schooling is free for all citizens and residents.
-There are a wide range of options available, including cathedral, vocational, public and private schools, and homeschooling.
+There is a wide range of options available, including cathedral, vocational, public and private schools, and homeschooling.
 There are also a number of international schools in the country and their popularity is on the rise.

-Known for its stunning landscapes, lakes and seaside beaches, Lithuania has plenty of beautiful spots to visit and outdoor activities to keep expats busy.
+Lithuania has plenty of beautiful spots to visit and outdoor activities to keep expats busy.
 If the low cost of living and the free healthcare and education aren't enough, the beautiful scenery will surely attract many expats.

 Population: Around 2.7 million